en

 People don't know how to resolve the contradiction between 'I am' and 'me'.
 We are insulted if someone treats us as an object, yet 'me' is, by definition, an object.

-When we produce self-image in fantasy, it becomes the thing we are longed for.
-When the image is punctured it hurts.
+When we produce a self-image in fantasy, it becomes the thing we long for.
+When the image is punctured, it hurts.
 The image is very powerful.
 Human affairs are very powerfully dominated by it.

 The whole system of thought gives us our identity, our place in the world.
 Without the system, we would have no identity.

 The notion of identity is not very coherent.
-The basis of it is very ephemeral (temporal).
-The question is: does the human being exist with a permanent identity?
+Its basis is very ephemeral (temporal).
+The question is: does a human being have a permanent identity?
 If there is, what would it be?

-The only reason that this energy does not show is that matter and light go right through it without deflecting.
+The only reason this energy does not show up is that matter and light pass right through it without deflection.
 We experience empty space, but it may also be regarded as the fullness of space, which is the ground of all existence.
 Matter is a small variation on this ground.

 We perceive the thing we are representing.
 What we 'see' is a self, but what we actually have is a whole lot of thoughts going on in consciousness.
 You cannot touch the self.
 The attempt to treat the self as an object is just not going to mean anything.
-The self is unknown and its origin and ground is unknown, but it is constantly revealing itself.
+The self is unknown, and its origin and ground are unknown, but it is constantly revealing itself.

 This is the creative view of being, rather than the idea of an identity of being.

-Truth is not just floating out there abstractly, but truth actually is.
-Perception of truth gives rise to thought which can act in a more coherent way.
+Truth is not just floating out there abstractly; it actually is.
+Perception of truth gives rise to thought, which can act more coherently.

 Truth is not a reflex.
 It is a creative perception.
 We need the reflex, but not to be dominated by the reflex.
 The perception of truth changes the system and produces words, which communicate a new foundation for thought.